Top 10 Greek Myths to Know for Your Greek Vacation

 - The riddle of the Sphinx is the famous, "What crawls with four legs as a baby, walks with two legs as an adult, and hobbles with three legs when old?"
 The Sphinx devoured all who failed to solve the riddle.

-- While it was a major site in Greek myths, modern Thebes is not a major tourist location of Greece.
-Its museum and archeological sites are largely bypassed by tourists and tour operators alike.
+- While it was a major site in Greek myths, modern Thebes is not a major tourist attraction of Greece.
+Its museum and archeological sites are largely bypassed by tourists and tour operators.

 7. The Contest for King Cecrops's City by the Greek Gods

-In Greek myths, Cecrops was the half-man, half-serpent founder of Athens.
-Wise and humane, he taught his subjects reading and writing, and instituted the concept of marriage.
+In Greek mythology, Cecrops was the half-man, half-serpent founder of Athens.
+Wise and humane, he taught his subjects reading and writing, as well as instituted the concept of marriage.
 Impressed by his accomplishments, many Greek gods desired to become the patron of Athens, the foremost contenders being Poseidon and Athena.
-To decide which god would enjoy the title, a competition was held, the challenge being who could offer Athens a better gift.
-Poseidon struck the ground with his trident, bringing forth a saltwater spring, thus promising Athens domination over the seas.
+To decide which god would enjoy the honor, a competition was held, the challenge being which god could offer Athens a better gift.
+In the case of Poseidon, the sea god struck the ground with his trident and brought forth a saltwater spring, thus promising Athenian domination over the seas.
 Athena, on the other hand, planted the world’s first olive tree, offering the versatile fruit of the plant as her gift.
 After consideration, the Athenians chose Athena’s offer of peace and prosperity over Poseidon’s gift of seafaring supremacy.
 The Goddess of Wisdom thus became the permanent symbol of Greece’s most famous city.

 Interesting to Know

-- The spring Poseidon created is named Erekhtheis.
+- The saltwater spring created by Poseidon is named Erekhtheis.

 - As is obvious, the Athenians chose Athena’s fruit because of its many uses.